MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Preliminaries

-Multi-goal reinforcement learning (RL) can be mathematically represented by a tuple <$S, A, G, r, \mathcal{T}, \gamma$>, where $S, A, G, \mathcal{T}, \gamma$ denote the state space, action space, goal space, transition function, and discount factor, respectively.
-The reward function $r: S \times A \times G \to \mathbb{R}$ is goal-conditioned in multi-goal environments with sparse rewards \cite{schaul_universal_2015}, and is defined as:
+Goal-Conditioned reinforcement learning (GCRL) can be mathematically represented by a tuple \textless $S, A, G, r, \mathcal{T}, \gamma$ \textgreater , where $S, A, G, \mathcal{T}, \gamma$ denote the state space, action space, goal space, transition function, and discount factor, respectively.
+The reward function $r: S \times A \times G \to \mathbb{R}$ is goal-conditioned in sparse-rewards environments \cite{schaul_universal_2015}, and is defined as:

 where, $\phi: S \to G$ is a tractable function that maps states to achieved goals \cite{andrychowicz_hindsight_2017}.
-The objective of multi-goal RL is to optimize a policy that maximizes the cumulative reward of the goal distribution, which can be expressed as:
+The objective of GCRL is to optimize a policy that maximizes the cumulative reward of the goal distribution, which can be expressed as: